DavenderSparkle/ArchCustomInstaller/README.md

 To be honest, the main reason I prefer manual instalallation over `archinstall` is that the first time I tried it, didn't install few key components and left VM without internet connection.

 ## How to use
+> [!IMPORTANT]
+> This scripts are currently intended for SATA drives, feel free to modify them to modify them to match NVME/VDB format acording to your needs
+> Soon (or later) I'll try to modify it to support more drive types

 ### Booting ArchLinux.iso
 By default, the Arch Linux environment does not come with Git installed.
 To install it, run:
 ```